ericezzhao/TextMoodBubbles/README.md

 Goemotions blog: https://research.google/blog/goemotions-a-dataset-for-fine-grained-emotion-classification/

-iOS iMessage extension that automatically detects emotions bsaed on the text and creates a colored text bubbles based on the emotional content.
-Model is trained on the GoEmotion dataset consisting of 28 emotions.
+TextMoodBubbles is an iOS iMessage extension that automatically detects emotions bsaed on the text and creates a colored text bubbles based on the emotional content.
+The model is trained on the GoEmotion dataset consisting of 28 emotions.

 ## Demo